Theawesomeboophis/UndeadPeopleTileset/README.md

 If graphical mod (or any other mod with supplemental tileset inside (Secronom, Arcana, etc.)) do not work - save the game, close it, open it again and load save.
 It should 100% hook mods with tileset to the game.

 ## Interesting Mods with Undead_People sub tilesets (mini tileset within mod folder)
-This tileset is now works for Kenan Mod Pack https://github.com/Kenan2000/CDDA-Kenan-Modpack This modpack consist of all interesting mods for Cataclysm and

 #### *Secronom Zombies*:
 https://github.com/Kenan2000/Secronom-Zombies
+version with tileset included is in Kenan Mod Pack

 #### *ARCANA Magic Mod*:
 https://github.com/chaosvolt/cdda-arcana-mod
+version with tileset included is in Kenan Mod Pack

 #### *Whaleys Hair & Tattoo Mod*:
-https://drive.google.com/file/d/1F88Sw412Y0FODT7DBMPIKhG5NLqVMFMt/view (old version, works only with legacy tileset) Version for new tileset fixed by me is in Mods folder.
+https://drive.google.com/file/d/1F88Sw412Y0FODT7DBMPIKhG5NLqVMFMt/view (old version, works only with legacy tileset) Version for new tileset fixed by me is in Kenan Mod Pack.

 #### *Whaleys Collectibles Mod*:
 https://drive.google.com/open?id=1uGD3cqwKZpGoCQ8QUOkhvlvZs__4c2d0